arun-gg-1996/scaffolding3_startup/README.md

 Open your browser to: http://localhost:5001

-> Note: Port 5000 is taken by AirPlay on macOS, so we use 5001 instead.
+> Note: Port 5000 is taken by AirPlay on macOS, so we use 5001 instead (on my system)

 ## Project Structure